Chipped-stone crescent

 Chipped stone crescents are a class of artifact found mainly associated with surface components of archaeological sites located in the Great Basin, the Columbia Plateau, and throughout California.
 Although their distribution covers a large portion of the western United States, crescents are often found in similar contexts in close proximity to water sources including playas, lakes, rivers, and mainland and island coast lines.
-Crescents are generally thought to be diagnostic to the terminal Pleistocene and early Holocene (approx. 12,000-8,000 years before present [YBP]) and are representative of assemblages that include fluted and stemmed projectile points.
+Crescents are generally thought to be diagnostic to the terminal Pleistocene and early Holocene (approx. 12,000–8,000 years before present [YBP]) and are representative of assemblages that include fluted and stemmed projectile points.

 The exact purpose of crescents is unknown, but scientists suggest they may have been hafted as a projectile point, or used as part of a throwing stick.

 Crescent morphology

 Crescents are a type of artifact or group of artifacts that are somewhat morphologically diverse, but typically consist of a chipped-stone tool that is bilaterally symmetrical, bifacially pressure flaked, may have winged edges, and typically have edge-grinding.
 Crescents are typically found as part of surface assemblages as opposed to well-dated subsurface contexts, and lack good chronology which would indicate if the degree of morphological variability represents changes over time, or if the differences represent regional expressions.
 Crescent morphology has been subdivided into three groups including lunate, winged, and eccentric crescents.
 Lunate crescents typically have a curved/convex proximal lateral edge with a generally straight to convex distal lateral edge.
 Winged crescents are characterized by convex proximal lateral edge and a concave distal lateral edge.
 Some eccentric crescents have been described as being shaped like animals such as bears, while others consist of serrated or barbed edges.
-The most common materials crescents are made of include chert, chalcedony, and jasper—all strong and durable lithic materials that are not as brittle as obsidian; however, although its rare, some crescents are made of obsidian.
+The most common materials crescents are made of include chert, chalcedony, and jasper—all strong and durable lithic materials that are not as brittle as obsidian; however, although it's rare, some crescents are made of obsidian.

+The Paleocoastal crescents have crafted bifaces.
+This is caused by heat through technological advances.